ð Recast GeoLift

 To configure your analysis select the following inputs:

-- The start and end dates you’d like to analyze
+The start and end dates of the test

-The start and end dates do not have to directly align with when spend was turned off and on.
-Instead they should align with when you expect the effect to be observed.
-The analysis will provide an estimate of the amount of revenue (or number of conversions) attributable to the experiment during the time window.
-For example, if you think someone who is influenced by an ad in the channel might not convert for 2-3 weeks, you can try to extend the analysis window 2-3 weeks.
+The start and end dates should align with when spend was turned up (or down) and then put back to normal.
+The end of the cooldown period should be chosen as when you want to stop analyzing the data for additional conversions.
+The analysis will provide an estimate of the amount of revenue (or number of conversions) attributable to the experiment between the start date and the end of the cooldown period.
+For example, if you think someone who is influenced by an ad in the channel might not convert for 2-3 weeks, you may try to set the cooldown window 2-3 weeks after the end date.
 If the analysis window is too short, you may end up undercounting the true incremental effect and making the channel look less effective.
 If the analysis window is too long, added noise will cause your confidence intervals to grow and reduce the statistical significance of the results.
 We recommend choosing an analysis window such that the majority (~95%) of conversions you expect to come from the increased spend (or conversely, not happen due to decreased spend) have been observed in the historical data.
 Your Recast MMM shift curves may be helpful in setting the analysis window.

 Step 3: Analyze your results